-In addition to any other deductions allowable under the Act, a company may, subject to certain limitations referred to in section 12l(5) (see 6.6), deduct any "cost of training" incurred by the company as an "additional training allowance".
+In addition to any other deductions allowable under the Act, a company may, subject to certain limitations referred to in section 12I(5) (see 6.6), deduct any "cost of training" incurred by the company as an "additional training allowance".
 This additional training allowance must be claimed in the year of assessment during which the cost of training is incurred.
-Any upfront payments for training to be provided in future can only be claimed in the year of assessment when the benefit in the form of the training is received.
+49